The Baseline Protocol is an openly governed project and standards body.

 The Baseline Protocol shall be a project within the Ethereum-Oasis project of OASIS through at least May 31, 2020.
 The Project Governing Board (PGB) of the Ethereum-OASIS project, which was established in 2019 and is currently supported by the EEA and the Ethereum Foundation (EF), currently consists of Dan Burnett (ConsenSys), Tas Dienes (EF), and Chaals Neville (EEA) – supported by Jory Burson (OASIS).
 The Baseline Project shall be supported under the existing contract with OASIS and shall require no additional fees than those already paid by EEA/EF and the parties to the Open Ethereum Project until May 31, 2020.
 Negotiation to continue the Baseline Project with OASIS shall be conducted between March and May 2020.

-The Baseline Protocol shall be governed by a Technical Steering Committee, with 7, 9 or 11 Members, one of whom will serve as TSC Chair.
-The initial number of seats for the bootstrapping period (see below) shall be 11.
+The Baseline Protocol shall be governed by a Technical Steering Committee, with 7, 9 or 11 Members, one of whom will serve as TSC Chair or two as TSC Co-Chairs.
+The current number of TSC members is 11.

 A quorum of two-thirds of the TSC members can conduct any vote required of the TSC during any given meeting.
 Disputes on whether a matter should be tabled for a different TSC meeting can be presented to the PGB of the Ethereum-OASIS project for a decision.
 A move to table a matter can be lodged during a TSC meeting, and it shall be tabled and submitted to the PGB with a simple majority vote.
 If a majority cannot be achieved during the meeting, a minimum of two members that were present at the meeting in question may dispute the matter after the fact to the PGB.